PadmanabhanSaravanan/AmazonWebService/README.md

 #### **Steps to configure Replication rule**:

-**1.** Sign in to the AWS Management Console and open the Amazon S3 console at https://console.aws.amazon.com/s3/.
+**Step1.** Sign in to the AWS Management Console and open the Amazon S3 console at https://console.aws.amazon.com/s3/.

-**2.** In the left navigation pane, choose Buckets.
+**Step2.** In the left navigation pane, choose Buckets.

-**3.** In the Buckets list, choose the name of the bucket that you want.
+**Step3.** In the Buckets list, choose the name of the bucket that you want.

 ![image crossorigin](image/crossorigin.PNG)

-**4.** Choose the Management tab, scroll down to Replication rules, and then choose Create replication rule.
+**Step4.** Choose the Management tab, scroll down to Replication rules, and then choose Create replication rule.

 ![image crossorigin](image/crossorigin1.PNG)

-**5.** In the Replication rule configuration section, under Replication rule name, enter a name for your rule to help identify the rule later.
+**Step5.** In the Replication rule configuration section, under Replication rule name, enter a name for your rule to help identify the rule later.
 The name is required and must be unique within the bucket.

-**6.** Under Status, Enabled is selected by default.
+**Step6.** Under Status, Enabled is selected by default.
 An enabled rule starts to work as soon as you save it.
 If you want to enable the rule later, choose Disabled.

-**7.** If the bucket has existing replication rules, you are instructed to set a priority for the rule.
+**Step7.** If the bucket has existing replication rules, you are instructed to set a priority for the rule.
 You must set a priority for the rule to avoid conflicts caused by objects that are included in the scope of more than one rule.
 In the case of overlapping rules, Amazon S3 uses the rule priority to determine which rule to apply.
 The higher the number, the higher the priority.
-For more information about rule priority, see [Replication configuration](https://docs.aws.amazon.com/AmazonS3/latest/userguide/replication-add-config.html).

 ![image crossorigin](image/crossorigin2.PNG)

-**8.** Under Source bucket, you have the following options for setting the replication source:
+**Step8.** Under Source bucket, you have the following options for setting the replication source:

 * To replicate the whole bucket, choose Apply to all objects in the bucket.